vit0rr/obsidian-notes/Compiler/Writing a Compiler in Go/1- Starting with bytes.md

 As soon as we have the final value of `instructionLen` , we allocate the instruction `[]byte` and add the `Opcode` as its first byte - by casting it into one.
 Then comes the tricky part: I'm iterate over the defined `OperandsWidths`, take the matching element from `operands`and put it in the instructions.
 I do that by using a `switch` statement with a different method for each operand, depending on how wide the operand is.

 I'll need to extend this `switch` as I define additional `Opcodes`.
 For now, I only make sure that a two-byte operand is encoded in big endian.
 After encoding the operand, I increment `offset` by its `width`and the next iteration of the loop.
-Since the `OpConstant`opcode in the test case has only one operand, the loop performs only one iteration before `Make` returns `instruction`
+Since the `OpConstant`opcode in the test case has only one operand, the loop performs only one iteration before `Make` returns `instruction`.

+And that's it!
+I created my first bytecode instruction!